Complete your Victorian costumes with period-inspired Victorian accessories: gloves, belts, hand fans, hair accessories, and more.

 See below for pictures of Victorian hand fans, gloves and belts, as well as a brief history of each (click here to jump).

 Victorian Hand Fans

-Ladies Victorian gloves were worn at all times except for eating or using the facilities.
-Lid leather was the most common and durable option.
+Ladies’ Victorian gloves were worn at all times, except for when eating or using the facilities.
+Kid leather was the most common and durable option.
 Fabric gloves were cheaper and cooler to wear.
-Lace or knit mech were preferred in summer.
-Fingerless gloves kept hands warm inside in winter.
-Fur line or suede gloves were worn in winter.
-For evenings extra long silk gloves cascaded up the arms.
-Ladies gloves were long enough to cover the arm up until the dress sleeve overlapped.
+Lace or knit mesh was preferred in summer.
+Fingerless gloves kept hands warm inside in winter, as did fur lined or suede winter gloves.
+For evenings, extra long silk gloves cascaded up the arms.
+Ladies’ gloves were long enough to cover the arm up until the dress sleeve overlapped.
 The following are examples of gloves from the mid to late Victorian period.
-For a history of gloves from the 1900s onward look here.
+For a history of gloves from the 1900s onward, look here.

-Belt son women were a rare thing except for two decades.
-Around the Civil war the Medici belts was a wide belt that separated blouses and skirts.
+Belts on women were a rare thing save for during two decades.
+Around the Civil War, the Medici belt was a wide belt that separated blouses and skirts.
 It went out of fashion until the 1890s to 1900s when the masculine, practical look was back in style.
-Belts were corset like with lace up fronts or large buckles in the center.
+Belts were corset-like, with lace up fronts or large buckles in the center.